App-vNext/Polly/src/Polly.Core/README.md

     .Register(async (outcome, args) => await OnEventAsync(outcome, args)) // called asynchronously with the outcome and arguments for all result types
 ```

-The code above demonstrates how `OutcomeEvent<OnRetryArguments>` can be used to register multiple synchronous and asynchronous callbacks with different signature under a single unified API.
+The code above demonstrates how `OutcomeEvent<OnRetryArguments>` can be used to register multiple synchronous and asynchronous callbacks with different signatures under a single unified API.

 ### Predicates